omaralsakka/Hypertube/README.md

 ```
 10. Browse to [http://localhost:3000](http://localhost:3000) and sign up.

-## Disclaimer
+## :warning: WARNING

 This project is purely for educational purposes and we do not advocate or condone piracy in any way.
-:warning: WARNING!
-The used torrent APIs include copyrighted material so downloading / streaming them might NOT BE LEGAL.
-Browsing the titles isn't against the law but stream the movies at your own risk. :warning:
+The used torrent API includes copyrighted material so downloading / streaming them might NOT BE LEGAL.
+Browsing the titles isn't against the law but stream the movies at your own risk.
+Pressing the play button initiates download. :warning:
 This is also why we won't be providing a deployed version of the app.

 ## Contributors